-The home was visited each month by the responsible individual to consult with residents, their relatives and staff and to examine all areas of the running of the home.
+The home was visited each month by the registered provider's representative to consult with residents, their relatives and staff and to examine all areas of the running of the home.
 The reports of these visits were completed in detail; where action plans for improvement were put in place, these were followed up to ensure that the actions were correctly addressed.
-These were available for review by residents, their representatives, the Trust and RQIA.
+These were available for review by residents, their representatives, the trust and RQIA.